 The case cited in support of this argument is General Motors of Canada Ltd. v.
 City National Leasing, [1989] 1 S.C.R.
 641. That case involved the establishment by Parliament of a private right of action within the now repealed and replaced Combines Investigation Act allowing for the recovery of losses suffered as a result of activities in violation of that Act.
 The Court found that the legislation being addressed in the case, with its administrative, regulatory, and criminal law components, fell within Parliament's legislative jurisdiction over trade and commerce under subsection 91(2) of the Constitution Act, 1867.
-The provision for civil redress was a part of this broader regulatory and administrative approach to dealing with anti-competitive business practices.
-(26)
+The provision for civil redress was a part of this broader regulatory and administrative approach to dealing with anti-competitive business practices.27

-A similar provision can now be found in section 36 of the Competition Act.(27) The regulatory and administrative scheme set out in that legislation also involves criminal offences and functions to be carried out by a Bureau, a Commissioner, and a Tribunal.
+A similar provision can now be found in section 36 of the Competition Act.28 The regulatory and administrative scheme set out in that legislation also involves criminal offences and functions to be carried out by a Bureau, a Commissioner, and a Tribunal.
 If the issue were to arise under the current Competition Act, the Supreme Court of Canada ruling in the General Motors of Canada case would likely still apply.

-Following the reasoning of the Supreme Court of Canada in General Motors of Canada, it is possible that the civil right of action set out in the JVTA could be viewed as having been enacted in the broader legislative context of the amendments to the State Immunity Act, which comprise the second part of Bill C-35 and which appear to be within Parliament's jurisdiction under its power to legislate with respect to foreign affairs and international trade.
-(28)
+Following the reasoning of the Supreme Court of Canada in General Motors of Canada, it is possible that the civil right of action set out in the JVTA could be viewed as having been enacted in the broader legislative context of the amendments to the State Immunity Act, which comprise the second part of Bill S-7 and which appear to be within Parliament's jurisdiction under its power to legislate with respect to foreign affairs and international trade.29 This argument would have greater force, however, if the JVTA were creating a right of action against foreign states only, rather than against foreign states, individual persons, organizations and listed entities.
+As stated previously in this Legislative Summary, victims already have the ability to sue persons, organizations and listed entities for tortious conduct that has caused them injury or harm under ordinary provincial tort law or civil responsibility principles.